 Continental masterpieces of the present millennium in translation by such writers as Dante, Cervantes, Voltaire, Dostoevsky, Baudelaire, and Kafka.
-Fall only and every year.
-3 Credits

-EN-132 World Literature

-LASC Categories: GP, DAC, TLC
+EN-132 World Literature LASC Categories: GP, DAC, TLC

 Representative poems, stories, plays, both ancient and modern, from Asia, Africa, and Latin America.
 Fall and Spring and other or on demand.
-3 Credits
+3 Credits mock neroic, and the ode.